oktadev/okta-blog/_source/_posts/2021-12-03-angular-dynamic-components.md

 Make a note of the `Issuer` and the `Client ID`.
 You will need them in the following steps.

-We can use the Okta provided Angular SDK to connect to the OIDC client quickly.
+We can use the Okta-provided Angular SDK to connect to the OIDC client quickly.
 Add the two packages by running the following command.

 ```bash
 npm install @okta/okta-angular@4 @okta/okta-auth-js@5.8 --save